 A bench warrant directs the police to arrest you and bring you before the court.
-When police arrest a person for failure to appear, the person typically will be taken to jail and held there until the judge is available for a hearing.
+When the police arrest someone for failure to appear, the person typically will be taken to jail and held there until the judge is available for a hearing.

-When police arrest a person for a non-felony offense in New York, the officer can serve the person with an appearance ticket directing the person to appear for court.
-The officer can require the person to post pre-arraignment bail.
-If the person fails to appear for court as directed, the court can issue an bench warrant and charge the person with the offense of failing to respond to an appearance ticket.
+If the person fails to appear for court as directed, the court can issue a bench warrant and charge the person with the offense of failing to respond to an appearance ticket.
 This offense is considered a "violation" in New York.
 A violation is similar to a misdemeanor.
-It is a non-felony crime other than a traffic infraction, punishable by up to fifteen days in jail.
+It's a non-felony crime other than a traffic infraction, punishable by up to fifteen days in jail.
 (N.Y.
 Penal Law, art.
-215, §215.58, art 70, §70.15.)
+215, §215.58, art 70, §70.15 (2023).)

-A person arrested or formally charged with a crime and released after posting a bond or on his own recognizance (based on a promise to appear) must appear for all court dates such as arraignment, hearings, trial, and sentencing.
-When defendants do not appear for a court date, the judge can issue a bench warrant for their arrest and charge them with the crime of bail jumping in the first, second, or third degree.
+When someone is arrested or formally charged with a crime and released after posting a bond or on their own recognizance (based on a promise to appear) they must appear for all court dates.
+When defendants don't appear for a court date, the judge can issue a bench warrant for their arrest and charge them with the crime of bail jumping in the first, second, or third degree.

-Bail jumping in the third degree is the offense of failing to appear in any criminal action or proceeding, including a case in which the person is charged with a misdemeanor or violation, or a probation violation.
-Bail jumping in the third degree is a Class A misdemeanor punishable by imprisonment for up to one year or probation for three years, and a fine up to $1,000.( N.Y.
+Bail jumping in the third degree is the failure to appear in any proceeding, including a case in which the person is charged with a misdemeanor or a probation violation.
+Bail jumping in the third degree is a Class A misdemeanor that carries a sentence of up to one year imprisonment or probation for three years, and a fine up to $1,000.( N.Y.
 Penal Law, art.
 215, §215.55, art.
 70, §70.15, and art.
-80, §80.05.)
+80, §80.05 (2023).)

-If the court does not consider your failure to appear unavoidable or due to circumstances beyond your control, and you posted a bond to get out of jail, the court can forfeit your bond.
-This means that the court will keep the bond and the money will not be returned to you.
-If you are convicted of bail jumping, proof of that crime can be presented in the underlying felony case as proof of consciousness of guilt.
-The prosecutor can argue that you did not appear for court or absconded because you know you are guilty of the original crime.
+If the court doesn't consider your failure to appear unavoidable or due to circumstances beyond your control (see below) and you posted a bond to get out of jail, the court can forfeit your bond.
+This means that the court will keep the bond and you won't get your money back when the case is over.